DK-Hostmaster/rdap-service-specification/README.md

 This service returns data on a given domain name according to the RDAP specification, please see the limitations on entity data, which might apply to the entities listed as part of the response to a domain query request.

 The domain name can be specified in UTF-8 or punycode (ASCII).

+The status of the domain response is currently limited to:

+- `active`
+- `inactive`
+- `pending delete`

+These might be extended in the future.

 <a name="api"></a>
 ### API